jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 As a platform provider, we need to define a set of constraints for files that mysimbdp will support for ingestion to ensure the system's stability, reliability, and security, for example, preventing from DDoS attacks by limiting the number of files and the amount of data.

-The tenant service profile is as follows:
+The tenant service profile is as follows (file_size_limit is in bytes):
 ```
 # constraints_tenant1.json
 {